-Last year (2016) was our best year ever, with 70 schools and more than 14,500 kids, teachers and staff participating from across the province.
+Each year we have up to 70 schools and more than 14,500 kids, teachers and staff participating from across the province.

 The challenge is for a school to have their students (and staff) dance for 20 minutes some time during National Dance Week -- April 22-29.
 And by dance, we mean the whole school!

 If your school is interested or if you know a school -- public, independent, CSAP, First Nations -- that you think should join the challenge, here is what you do:

 - Register your school using the link below or by emailing Dance Nova Scotia at firstname.lastname@example.org;